Safe. am ?????? ???????? Safer Internet

 We celebrate Safer Internet Day on February 7

-On Tuesday, 7 February 2023, we will celebrate the 20th edition of Safer Internet Day with actions taking place right across the globe.
-With a theme once again of "Together for a better internet", the day calls upon all stakeholders to join together to make the internet a safer and better place for all, and especially for children and young people.
-Read on to find out more about practical ways in which you can get involved in the celebrations.
-Whether you are a young person, a parent or carer, a teacher or an educator, a policy maker, or whether you represent an organisation or industry, everyone has a role to play in creating and maintaining a better online world.
+On Tuesday, 7 February 2023, we will celebrate the 20th edition of Safer Internet Day with activities taking place around the world.
+This year's theme, "Together for a better internet", calls on all stakeholders to work together to make the internet a safer and better place for everyone—especially children and young people.
+Read on to discover practical ways you can get involved in the celebrations.
+Whether you are a young person, a parent or carer, a teacher or educator, a policymaker, or represent an organisation or industry, everyone has a role to play in creating and maintaining a safer and more positive online world.

 ALL DIGITAL WEEK Celebrated in Armenian Schools

-ALL DIGITAL Week is held for the first time in Armenia, it is celebrated through workshops, training sessions, master classes with experienced experts in the field led by STEM Society in partnership էwith Safer Internet Armenia Programme.
-STEM Society worked with schools which hosted events and activities in the Armenian capital city of Yerevan, as well as regional cities and towns: Alaverdi, Ashtarak, Charentsavan, Vanadzor, Fantan.
-The activities were aimed to empower young people with a wide set of digital skills, to develop their resilience and awareness in digital landscapes: understand and embrace tools to protect their safety and privacy online, know how to use, create and share online content in a responsible manner.
+ALL DIGITAL Week was held for the first time in Armenia, celebrated through workshops, training sessions, and master classes led by experienced experts.
+The events were organized by STEM Society in partnership էwith Safer Internet Armenia Programme.
+STEM Society collaborated with schools that hosted activities in Yerevan, as well as in regional cities and towns including Alaverdi, Ashtarak, Charentsavan, Vanadzor, and Fantan..
+The activities aimed to empower young people with a broad range of digital skills, helping them develop resilience and awareness in digital environments.
+Participants learned how to protect their safety and privacy online and how to use, create, and share online content responsibly.
 Read more..., watch on our channel...

 Youth Council for Digital Good Concluded its Work

-Youth Council for Digital Good completed Public Consultations held in more than a dozen countries on making the Internet a safer, healthier and better environment.
-Have Your Say Posters outline Internet-related issues which need to be addressed to meet Sustainable Development Goals 2020.
-Problems that require immediate solution include cyber bullying, hate speech, privacy and personal data protection, misinformation and fake news.
-Participating countries: Armenia, Cyprus, Croatia, France, Germany, Greece, Iceland, Italy, Morocco, Senegal, Slovakia, USA.
+The Youth Council for Digital Good completed public consultations held in more than a dozen countries to explore ways of making the Internet a safer, healthier and better environment.
+Have Your Say Posters highlighted Internet-related issues that need to be addressed in order to achieve the Sustainable Development Goals 2020.
+Key challenges identified include cyberbullying, hate speech, privacy and personal data protection, misinformation, and fake news.
+Participating countries included: Armenia, Cyprus, Croatia, France, Germany, Greece, Iceland, Italy, Morocco, Senegal, Slovakia, USA.
 The survey was conducted by Insight (Luxemburg), Connect Safely (USA) and STEM Society (Armenia).

 Eastern Partnership and Visegrad Countries Countering Disinformation